Elasticity Detection: A Building Block for Internet Congestion Control

-To understand why this estimator works, see Figure~\ref{fig:sysmod}.
-The total traffic into the bottleneck queue is $S(t) + z(t)$, of which the receiver sees $R(t)$.
+In \Fig{sysmod}, the total traffic into the bottleneck queue is $S(t) + z(t)$, of which the receiver sees $R(t)$.
 As long as the bottleneck link is busy (\ie its queue is not empty), and the router treats all traffic the same way, the ratio of $R(t)$ to $\mu$ must be equal to the ratio of $S(t)$ and the total incoming traffic, $S(t)+z(t)$.
-Thus, any protocol that keeps the bottleneck link always busy can estimate $z(t)$ using Eq.~\eqref{eq:zfromR}.
+Using this property, we propose a new estimator for $z(t)$:

-In practice, we can estimate $S(t)$ and $R(t)$ by considering $n$ packets at a time:
+We estimate $S(t)$ and $R(t)$ by considering $n$ packets at a time:

-where $s_k$ is the time at which the sender sends packet $k$, $r_k$ is the time at which the sender receives the ACK for packet $k$, and the units of the rate are packets per second.
-Note that measurements of $S(t)$ and $R(t)$ must be performed over the {\em same} $n$ packets.
+where $n_{bytes}$ is the number of bytes in the $n$ packets, $s_k$ is the time at which the sender sends packet $k$, $r_k$ is the time at which the sender receives the ACK for packet $k$, and the units of the rates are bytes per second.
+Note that $S(t)$ and $R(t)$ must be measured over the {\em same} $n$ packets.

-\if 0 Using ACKs to calculate $r_{k}$ makes the $R(t)$ calculation sensitive to ACK compression.
-To mitigate this effect, we can use receiver timestamps to define $r_k$ as the time at which the receiver received packet $k$.
-This method is more accurate but requires that the receiver communicate $R(t)$ to the sender in ACKs.
-In our TCP-based implementation, we use ACK timestamps to avoid receiver modifications. \fi

 We have conducted several tests with various patterns of cross traffic to evaluate the effectiveness of this $z(t)$ estimator.
 The overall error is small: the 50th and 95th percentiles of the relative error are 1.3\% and 7.5\%, respectively.

-\if 0 Unlike prior work on estimating cross-traffic rate~\cite{strauss2003measurement,jain2002pathload,hu2003evaluation}, our method is in-band and does not use any probe packets; it relies on the property that the sender is persistently backlogged. \ma{I think we can cut this.} \fi
+Unlike prior work on estimating cross-traffic rate~\cite{strauss2003measurement,jain2002pathload,hu2003evaluation}, our method is in-band and does not use any probe packets; it relies on the property that the sender is persistently backlogged.